Greece - Country Commercial Guide

 Opportunities

-• Government Projects: In December 2021, the Greek government announced that $3.4 million would be allocated to several hospitals in Western Greece to secure modern medical equipment.
+- Government Projects: As of July 2023, $3.4 million has been allocated to several hospitals in Western Greece to secure modern medical equipment.
+European Union Recovery and Resilience funds have designated $1.69 billion to the Greek healthcare system with expected procurements to occur in both the pharmaceutical and medical device categories.
+Medical equipment purchased by hospitals, especially CT and MRI apparatus, primarily replace obsolete technology.
+Entities interested in such opportunities need to work with a local partner to navigate the government tender process and comply with requirements.
+Our team can connect interested firms with potential local partners and distributors.
 Please see the tenders and contracts that are published by the Ministry of Health.
-European Recovery funds have designated $1.69 billion to the healthcare system with expected procurements to occur in both the pharmaceutical and medical device categories.
-Entities interested in such opportunities would need to work with a local partner to navigate the government tender process and comply with requirements.

 Resources

-As a member of the European Union (EU) Greece’s local legislation concerning medical devices complies with EU directives.
 The Greek National Organization for Medicines (EOF) is the national competent authority for regulating pharmaceuticals.
 EOF was established in 1983, with Act 1316, and is a public entity of the Ministry of Health Social Solidarity.
 Its purpose is to promote the health and safety of the population by regulating medicinal, medical devices, blood and tissue products, biobanks and by actively developing the pharmaceuticals sector.
 Medical trade is duty-free within the EU.
 Import duties are collected from production coming from non-EU countries.
-Duties assessed on medical equipment imported from the US vary by product, ranging from 5-12 %.
+Duties assessed on medical equipment imported from the U.S. vary by product, ranging from 5-12 %.

 Hellenic Association of Pharmaceutical Companies

-To learn more, please contact Industry Specialist Mary Simopoulou at Mary.Simopoulou@trade.gov.
+To learn more please contact Healthcare Specialist Mary Simopoulou at Mary.Simopoulou@trade.gov.